fallen-icarus/cardano-loans/README.md

       , assetBeacon :: TokenName
       -- | The size of the loan.
       , loanPrincipal :: Integer
-      -- | The frequency at which interest must be applied and the time the borrower has to meet the -- minimum payment requirement.
+      -- | The frequency at which interest must be applied and/or penalties applied.
-      , compoundFrequency :: Maybe POSIXTime
+      , epochDuration :: Maybe POSIXTime
       -- | The duration of the loan.
       , loanTerm :: POSIXTime
       -- | The interest that must be periodically applied.
       , loanInterest :: Rational
+      -- | Whether the interest is compounding.
+      , compoundingInterest  :: Bool
-      -- | The minimum amount that must be paid each loan epoch (ie, compounding period).
+      -- | The minimum amount that must be paid each loan epoch.
       , minPayment :: Integer
       -- | The penalty that gets applied if the minimum payment has not been met this loan epoch.
       , penalty :: Penalty